-Investing in our common stock involves a number of significant risks.
-In addition to the other information contained in this prospectus and any accompanying prospectus supplement, you should consider carefully the following information before making an investment in our common stock.
-The risks set out below are not the only risks we face; however, they discuss the presently known principal risks of investing in our common stock.
+Investing in our securities involves a number of significant risks.
+In addition to the other information contained in this prospectus and any accompanying prospectus supplement, you should consider carefully the following information before making an investment in our securities.
+The risks set out below are not the only risks we face; however, they discuss the presently known principal risks of investing in our securities.
 Additional risks and uncertainties not presently known to us might also impair our operations and performance.
 If any of the following events occur, our business, financial condition and results of operations could be materially and adversely affected.
-In such case, our net asset value and the trading price of our common stock could decline, and you may lose part or all of your investment.
+In such case, our net asset value and the trading price of our common stock could decline or the value of our debt securities or warrants may decline, and you may lose part or all of your investment.